jesse-ai/docs/docs/docs/indicators/custom-indicators.md

 -   `"hlc3"`
 -   `"ohlc4"`

 and returns the corresponding candle data.
-That is usefull in many cases, but you can get and calculate that data directly inside the indicator yourself.
+That is useful in many cases, but you can get and calculate that data directly inside the indicator yourself.
 ```python
 candles_open = candles[:, 1]
 candles_close = candles[:, 2]